cxjdavin/new-metrics-and-search-algorithms-for-weighted-causal-DAGs/README.md

 # New metrics and search algorithms for weighted causal DAGs

-This is the accompanying repository the "New metrics and search algorithms for weighted causal DAGs" paper.
+This is the accompanying repository of the "New metrics and search algorithms for weighted causal DAGs" paper.
 It is available at https://arxiv.org/pdf/2305.04445.pdf.

 Our experiments follow the setup of https://github.com/csquires/dct-policy (the accompanying repository of [SMG+20]) and https://github.com/cxjdavin/subset-verification-and-search-algorithms-for-causal-DAGs (the accompanying repository of [CSB22]).